-The Sustainable Planning Act 2009 identifies a number of ways planning applications may be assessed.
+The Planning Act 2016 identifies a number of ways planning applications may be assessed.
 The way an application will be assessed will depend on the development being undertaken and the development site details.
 The following outlines ways in which an application may be assessed under Brisbane City Plan 2014.

 To find out more for your project, you need to obtain key facts about your site such as area, zoning, neighbourhood plan and overlays.

 You can find out this information by using one of Brisbane City Council's online tools:

 - Brisbane City Plan 2014 (ePlan)

 - PD Online

 - property development and application search tool